 Monday 7th June 2021

-I recently podcasted about The Barista FIRE approach.
+I recently podcasted about The Coast FI approach (I wrongly referred to it as Barista FIRE on the podcast episode).
 Being self employed and being able to utilise a Director’s Pensions (where I can put over half my salary into it each year), means that this approach is likely the fastest way for me to become FI in Ireland.

-The Barista FIRE approach is to basically amass a portfolio and let it compound over time, while supplementing your income while your retirement pot grows.
+The Coast FI approach is to basically amass a portfolio and let it compound over time, while supplementing your income while your retirement pot grows.
 Once your investment portfolio grows to a big enough size, you apply the 4% rule and you can then move into full time retirement.

 While this is great in principle, there are a couple of considerations I didn’t fully factor in, until I sat down and tried to forecast how that would look in 18 years time.